Logo

 How Are Rates Calculated on Gains?

-In general, net profit—sale amount minus cost and fees—is the base; historically that drew a ten-percent charge, moving for individuals into personal tax bands that can reach roughly twenty-five percent.
+In general, net profit—sale amount minus cost and fees—is the base.
+Historically this has involved a ten-percent charge, and for individuals it can shift under personal tax bands that may reach roughly twenty-five percent.

 Which Agency Handles Crypto Taxes: FIRS or SARS?